 The NSGC Industry Council provides a formal structure for NSGC to engage with industry partners in strategic dialogue in order to learn from one another and advance the field of genetic counseling.
 Council members demonstrate their shared commitment to the growth of the field through their investment and participation.

-Industry Council members will meet face-to-face (once the pandemic allows) in an informal, collegial environment to engage in candid discussion of critical professional issues of mutual interest, find solutions to pressing challenges, sharing insights and best practices between NSGC and industry partners around our major strategic initiatives.
-By pooling resources and expertise, Council members and the NSGC Board of Directors can engage in joint porblem-solving and identify collaborative opportunities to advance access to and the practice of genetic counseling.
+Industry Council members meet face-to-face and virtually throughout the year in an informal, collegial environment to engage in candid discussion on critical professional issues of mutual interest, find solutions to pressing challenges, sharing insights and best practices between NSGC and industry partners around our major strategic initiatives.
+By pooling resources and expertise, Council members and the NSGC Board of Directors can engage in joint problem-solving and identify collaborative opportunities to advance access to and the practice of genetic counseling.

 Download Industry Council Letter of Agreement